Tragedy can manifest itself in a variety of ways.

-You can choose to use your personal experience with pain and loss and the healing you’ve experienced to inspire others.
+You can use your personal experience with pain and loss and the healing you’ve experienced to inspire others.

-No one can stop bad things from happening, but you can be a powerful support system and beacon of hope for other hearting hearts.
+No one can stop bad things from happening, but you can be a powerful support system and a beacon of hope for other hurting hearts.

 But just like me, you’ll find healing and grow in compassion for others if you refuse to give up and learn how to feel your feelings, discover what they are telling you about your heart, and choose heart-honoring responses to your feelings instead of reactions.